 As per recent amendments in Section 234F of the IT Act, taxpayers who file ITR after the deadline have to pay a maximum fine of Rs.
 5,000.
 The Income Tax Department of India has lowered the maximum penalty for late tax filing from Rs.
 10,000 to Rs.
 5,000 from FY 2021 onwards.

-Therefore, if one files the IT return before the extended due date of December 31, 2021 (February 15, 2022, for audit cases), then they are not liable to pay the late ITR filing penalty.
+Therefore, if one files the IT return before the due date then they are not liable to pay the late ITR filing penalty.
 However, individuals filing returns after the deadline will have to pay Rs.
 5,000 as a penalty.

 In case the total income of an individual does not exceed Rs.
 5 lakh, then the maximum fine for late ITR filing would be Rs.
 1,000.